-Ballparks, Baseball Stadiums & Fields of Dreams
+Ballparks, Baseball Stadiums, Fields of DreamS

-Yankee Stadium, The Polo Grounds, Griffith Stadium, Wrigley Field, and countless other homes for Major League franchises bring instant memories, both good and bad, to our minds.
-Imagine yourself playing at Ebbets Field with the legendary Abe Stark Sign along the outfield wall - hit it, and you would have won a free suit!
-You would also know this is where the first televised game was played and where Jackie Robinson played his first Major League game.
-Newer ballparks are being built almost yearly to maximize team profits while older stadiums are becoming relics of the past.
-Baseball Almanac is pleased to present to you the information you need to contact any current ballpark AND walk through a few green fields of yesteryear.
+Imagine yourself playing at Ebbets Field with the legendary Abe Stark Sign along the outfield wall — hit it, and you would have won a free suit!
+You would also know this is where the first televised game was played, and where Jackie Robinson played his first Major League game.
+The eye, it is known, records everything it sees.

 At-A-Glance